 Some families in Singapore open up their homes to students and welcome them as part of their families.

 Depending on location and size, the cost for these residences can range from S$5,000 to S$8,000 per month.

 Three- to four-bedroom apartments are available for rent from S$1,500 per month.
 Students can choose to live alone or share an apartment with other students.
 Lease terms are usually for 1 year or more.

 Singapore has a very efficient public transport system that is clean and easily accessible island-wide.

 The roads are well served by public buses, which cover many routes all over the city.
 It is also a very convenient and affordable mode of transport.
 Most buses are air-conditioned and bus fares range between S$0.80 to S$2.

 Mass Rapid Transit (MRT)

 MRT trains connect to all the major parts of Singapore and provide one of the most popular modes of transport.
-Train fares start from S$1.10 for a standard single-trip ticket.
+Pricing ranges depending on distance travelled, starting from S$1.10 for a standard single-trip ticket.

 Many taxis ply the roads in Singapore.
 You can flag one down or wait at one of the taxi stands located at major buildings and shopping centres.
-The taxi meter starts at S$2.80 with surcharges during peak hours, weekends and public holidays.
+The flag-down taxi fares range between $3 - $5 with surcharges during peak hours, weekends and public holidays.